-The Fund aims to generate long term capital growth in accordance with the objectives stated in the governing documents of the Fund and in accordance with the provisions of the Fund Trust Deed.
-It aims to achieve this objective by investing in rare, historical, specified high quality stringed instruments.
+The Fund aims to generate long term capital growth in accordance with the objectives stated in the governing documents of the Fund and in accordance with the provisions of the Fund's trust deed.
+It aims to achieve this objective by investing in rare, historical, high quality stringed instruments.

-The financial statements were authorised for issue by the directors of the Trustee on 22 September 2020.
+The financial statements were authorised for issue by the directors of the Trustee on 19 October 2021.
 The directors of the Trustee have the power to amend and reissue the financial statements.